sebafo/java-microservices-asa-aca-lab/README.md

 For running this lab you will need:

-- A GitHub account
+* A GitHub account
-- An Azure Subscription
+* An Azure Subscription

 ### Installation

 For running this lab with all the needed tooling, there are 3 options available:

-- Using a GitHub codespace
+* Using a GitHub codespace
-- Using Visual Studio Code with remote containers option
+* Using Visual Studio Code with remote containers option
-- Install all the tools on your local machine
+* Install all the tools on your local machine

+All the steps of this lab have been tested in the GitHub CodeSpace.
+This is the preferred option for running this lab!

-Full installation guidance and options for running this lab can be found in the [Installation instructions](install.md).
+Full installation guidance and options for running this lab can be found in the [Installation]({% link install.md %}) instructions.